MetaMakersCooperative/M2C_Yet_Another_Door_Controller/README.md

 The sketch assumes a file named `cards.txt` exists within a `LitteFS` file system.
 The code will not function correctly without it.

-Unfortantely, the only way to upload the file to the device is using `v1.X` Arduino IDE.
+Unfortunately, the only way to upload the file to the device is using `v1.X` Arduino IDE.
 This is because the upload using a plugin that only can be used with that version of the IDE.
 Setting up the upload plugin is only required if the `cards.txt` file needs to be updated or if the flash storage was wiped.

 ### Setup the Upload Plugin